Information for members of EIO organizing team

 - Task owners:

-- Write the final statement for the task, and send it to the content coordinator.
+- Write the final statement for the task and push it to the git repository.

 - Take care to specify the formats and limitations of inputs and outputs as clearly as possible.